chemouna/AlgorithmsCatalog/README.md

 ## In-Place Algorithms
 ### In-Place Merging

+## Hashing

+### Double hash technique

 ## String Matching Algorithms

+### Rabin-Karp Algorithm

 ### Knuth–Morris–Pratt algorithm

+* The basic idea behind the algorithm discovered by Knuth, Morris, and Pratt is this: whenever we detect a mismatch, we already know some of the characters in the text (since they matched the pattern characters prior to the mismatch).
+We can take advantage of this information to avoid backing up the text pointer over all those known characters.

 * Complexity : Since the two portions of the algorithm (search and table building) have of O(k) and O(n), the complexity of the overall algorithm is O(n + k).